cjungmann/schemafw/userguide/MixedView.md

 setup required, more parts, and certain required instructions that can be ignored in other interaction types.

+The _mixed view_ response mode must identify its type as _mixed-view_

 #### The Directing Schema

 1. The schema in the first result is the director of the mixed-view.